maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     ## 2 TRUE     114.

-In this next step you add the result from above to a dataframe and with a new column “interaction” where you specify that it is “favorite\_count”
+In this next step you add the result from above to a dataframe and with a new column "interaction" where you specify that it is "favorite\_count"

     interactions <- sesamestreet_data %>%
       group_by(verified) %>%